-- 1. Clinical teachers will call the Cooperating Teacher as soon as they know they must be absent.
-This must be done before the school day begins. - 2.
-Clinical teachers must email the Field Experience Office (coedfield@uta.edu) and the UTA Supervisor to report the absence on the date of the absence. - 3.
-Clinical teachers will arrange to take care of any classroom responsibilities they may have planned for the day (just as the Cooperating Teacher must do to prepare for a substitute). - 4.
-Clinical teachers will follow the school's procedures for reporting teacher absences.
-This will vary from school to school and may include calling the and secretary or principal.
-Ask your Cooperating Teacher about the school's attendance policy when you first meet. - 5.
-All Clinical Teachers are expected to work the same hours as the Cooperating Teacher.
-The Office of Educational Field Experiences will contact any Clinical Teacher who does not follow these expectations.
+- Clinical teachers will call the cooperating teacher as soon as they know they must be absent.
+This must be done before the school day begins. - Clinical teachers must email the Field Experience Office (coedfield@uta.edu) and the UTA field supervisor to report the absence on the date of the absence. - Clinical teachers will arrange to take care of any classroom responsibilities they may have planned for the day (just as the cooperating teacher must do to prepare for a substitute). - Clinical teachers will follow the school's procedures for reporting teacher absences.
+This will vary from school to school and may include calling the secretary or principal.
+Ask your cooperating teacher about the school's attendance policy when you first meet. - All clinical teachers are expected to work the same hours as the cooperating teacher.
+The Office of Educational Field Experiences will contact any clinical teacher who does not follow these expectations.
 Failure to follow the official teacher work day hours may be counted as an absence.